newbpydev/HTML-CSS-course-starter/07-Omnifood-Desktop/content-copy.md

 Pause anytime: Going on vacation?
 Just pause your subscription, and we refund unused days.

 ### How Omnifood works

-[Show big app images]

-**Your daily dose of health in 3 simple steps**

-Tell us what you like (and what not): Never again waste time thinking about what to eat!
-Omnifood AI will create a 100% personalized weekly meal plan just for you.
-It makes sure you get all the nutrients and vitamins you need, no matter what diet you follow!

-Approve your weekly meal plan: Once per week, approve the meal plan generated for you by Omnifood AI.
-You can change ingredients, swap entire meals, or even add your own recipes.

-Receive meals at convenient time: Best chefs in town will cook your selected meal every day, and we will deliver it to your door whenever works best for you.
-You can change delivery schedule and address daily!

 ### Omnifood works with any diet